andrei021/100-days-of-code/r1-log.md

 • I got the concepts pretty well and I'm looking forward to get more challenges done :smirk_cat:

 ### Day 11
+• Learned to convert a string number into other data types by using a method;
+ex: ``` int number = Integer.parseInt(numberAsString); ```

+• I've done a 'number to words' converter.
+This challenge was a bit more difficult but I managed to get the job done :sunglasses:
 ```
 public class Main {